frcharpentier/GAS/README.md

-Executing the command given in example will yield three text files : `./AMR_et_graphes_phrases_explct_train.txt`, `./AMR_et_graphes_phrases_explct_dev.txt` and `./AMR_et_graphes_phrases_explct_test.txt.`Those are sufficient to re-run experiments located in the directory `Experiment_results`.
+Executing the command given in example will yield three text files : `./AMR_et_graphes_phrases_explct_train.txt`, `./AMR_et_graphes_phrases_explct_dev.txt` and `./AMR_et_graphes_phrases_explct_test.txt.`

+Those are sufficient to re-run experiments located in the directory `Experiment_results`.
 Everything uses the file `batch_calcul.py`.
 This file imports the python module `fire`, allowing to execute a python function from the command line.
 Each result file gives the command to launch to redo the experiment.
 In case of a problem, it also gives a md5 checksum of a git snapshot.
 Use `git checkout` to obtain exactly the same snapshot.

+The first run will build torch geometric datasets.
+This make take a while and will create files on your filesystem of a few gigabytes.
+Subsequents runs will skip this step, as they will directly read from those files.